NourJadiri/fake_disorder_cringe/README.md

 </details>

-### Health Unlock
+### HealthUnlocked

-1.**Scraping Post IDs**
+1. **Scraping Post IDs**

-we begin by scraping post IDs for the month using requests to the HealthUnlocked API.
+We begin by scraping post IDs for the month using requests to the HealthUnlocked API.
 This allows us to gather the relevant posts for analysis based on specific ADHD-related discussions.

+  * **Rate Limit Management:**
+  The API is designed for private use and has rate limits that can restrict the number of requests sent in a given time frame.
+To handle this, our pipeline implements session rotation.
+After sending a predefined batch of requests (e.g., 50 or 100), the active session is replaced with a new one, using a fresh set of cookies or headers.
+This ensures that the pipeline operates seamlessly without triggering API limits or bans.
+Additionally, dynamic backoff strategies are employed to adapt to changes in API behavior, reducing the risk of disruptions.

+  * **API Access Details:**
+  Despite being a private API, the HealthUnlocked API is relatively open in its design:
+  It only requires a single cookie for authentication, which can be obtained through initial browser sessions or automated tools.
+  The absence of a CORS (Cross-Origin Resource Sharing) policy means requests can be made from any IP address, removing restrictions on origin domains.
+This makes the pipeline more flexible and easier to deploy across different machines or environments, such as cloud-based systems.

-2.**Fetching Post Details and Author Information** Next, we fetch the details of each post, including the title, body, and author information. we also collect any available author data, such as demographics, to enrich the dataset for deeper analysis.
+2. **Fetching Post Details and Author Information**

+Next, we fetch the details of each post, including the title, body, and author information. we also collect any available author data, such as demographics, to enrich the dataset for deeper analysis.

-3.**Storing in MongoDB**
+3. **Storing in MongoDB**

 Finally, all collected data, including post content, metadata, and author details, is stored in MongoDB for easy querying and efficient processing in subsequent analysis stages.